 Can Dogs Eat Zinc?

-wonder why dog owners search for Can Dogs Eat Zinc? to check if the canine can also have this nutritious compound.
+Why do owners search for Can Dogs Eat Zinc to check if canines can have this nutritious compound?

 Can Dogs Eat Zinc?

-• NO, dogs should NOT eat zinc in its metallic or concentrated supplement form.
+• Dogs should NOT eat zinc in its metallic or concentrated supplement form.
 Zinc toxicity can cause severe health problems.

 • SMALL AMOUNTS of dietary zinc are essential for dogs, but this is usually met through a balanced diet.